bencemali/fheanor/examples/bgv_basics/Readme.md

 Next, let's generate the keys we will require later.
 Since the type of the ciphertext ring depends on the type of the chosen parameters, all further functions are associated functions of `ChosenBGVParamType`.
-While it would be preferable for the BGV implementation not to be tied to any specific parameter object, not doing this would cause problems, see the doc of [`crate::bfv::BFVCiphertextParams`].
+While it would be preferable for the BGV implementation not to be tied to any specific parameter object, not doing this would cause problems, see the doc of [`crate::bfv::BFVInstantiation`].
 ```rust
 #![feature(allocator_api)]
 # use fheanor::bgv::*;